BeRMaNyA/fit-api/README.md

 ## Introduction

-fit-api is a 400 line dependency library based on Rack and inspired by Rails & Sinatra.
+fit-api is a library based on Rack and inspired by Rails & Sinatra.
-The goal of this library is to provide simplicity when developing an API with ruby.
+The goal of this gem is to provide simplicity when developing an API with ruby.

 ## Installation